canjs/canjs/index.md

 sophisticated for this guide.
 But, it also handles the basics with ease.

-Listen to routes in controller's with special "route" events like:
+Listen to routes in controls with special "route" events like:

 {% highlight javascript %}
 	var Routing = $.Controller({